Thursday, November 7, 2024

 This Steller's jay was taking its cue from the acorn woodpeckers, trying to hide its prize in a ready-made hole on a bay laurel tree.
 It tried a couple of times to push it into the hole, but was not satisfied and moved up the trunk where it tried to push the acorn under some moss, again to no avail.
 I'm not sure where the acorn finally ended up.

 The acorn woodpeckers put up a commotion when this guy swooped into the area.
-I believe this is a cooper's hawk, and it reminded me of a recent sighting in the city of a sharp-shinned hawk.
-I was walking down some steep stairs past a small but densely branched tree when I heard a lot of rustling.
+I thought it was a cooper's hawk, but my Merlin app says it's a sharp-shinned.
+Just the other day I saw a sharp-shinned hawk up close in my San Francisco neighborhood when I was walking down some steep stairs past a small, bushy tree and heard a lot of rustling in the branches.
 I figured it was a squirrel, but when I stuck my head in the bush to look, a sharp-shinned hawk was staring at me, and it immediately bolted, leaving no time to try for a photo.

 Red Admiral & Bay Leaves